Going Black: The Legacy of Philly Soul Radio

 And that’s when it hit us.
 No other city has as rich a history of Black radio broadcasting as Philadelphia.
 Kids should know about it.

 These radio stations were pipelines into the Black community, the place to go to get news that the mainstream media either ignored or refused to cover.
-GOING BLACK is the story of an entire genre of music that would have gone undiscovered.
+GOING BLACK is the story of a genre of music that would have gone undiscovered.
 It also provides a context for the history of civil rights in the city of Philadelphia.

 Black radio stations were pipelines, the place to get news the mainstream media ignored or refused to cover.